About Residence Life

 TLU Dining Services

 Hein Dining Hall

 Students enjoy a wide variety of fresh, healthy options in addition to college favorites.
-Our newest addition, the salad bar, offers fresh fruit and toppings.
-Chef Ernest Servantes, winner of Food Network’s Chopped Grill Masters, creates new entrees just for TLU students.
-Everything at Hein is all-you-can-eat, so students can fill up on hot home-style entrees, freshly baked pizza and pasta, fresh-baked deli sandwiches, homemade soups, cage free eggs and ice cream before heading to class or hitting the books.
+Everything at Hein is all-you-can-eat, so students can fill up on hot home-style entrees, freshly baked pizza and pasta, fresh-baked deli sandwiches, homemade soups, cage free eggs, salad, and ice cream before heading to class or hitting the books.

 Lucky's in the Alumni Student Center

-TLU's "snack bar" features retail restaurants, such as World of Wings and SubConnection, and grab and go selections from Simply To Go.
+TLU's "snack bar" features retail restaurants, such as World of Wings and SubConnection, and "grab and go" selections like sandwiches and yogurt from Simply To Go.

 Tschoepe Hall Cafe

 Grab a Starbucks coffee or latte and a Simply To Go sandwich, salad, or snack to start off the day or in between classes.